elvannasrul23/Bangkit2024-ML-Journey/README.md

 -Learn Basic Git and Github

 ## Week 1
+### 18 September 2024
-In this week, first time I see my study group's folks (ML-61) and my mentor kak Nisrina Qurratu Aini.
+In this day, first time I see my study group's folks (ML-61) and my mentor kak Nisrina Qurratu Aini.
 And this is the first ILT in Bangkit timeline.
 This ILT is about SoftSkill which is really help me.
 The ILT detail is :
 *_ILT-SS-01-BV • Growth Mindset and The Power of Feedback by kak Nuikita Wachid_*
+### 20 September 2024
+In this day, I meet my study group's folks (ML-61) and my mentor kak Nisrina Qurratu Aini again for weekly consultation.
+We are introduce each other and share our progress.
+My mentor answer questions form the study group .

 ## Week 2